AdobeDocs/experience-platform.en/help/dashboards/data-distiller/query-pro-mode/filters/date-filter.md

 ## Edit your SQL to include date query parameters {#include-date-parameters}

 Next, ensure your SQL includes query parameters to allow for a date range.
-If you have not yet incorporated query parameters in your SQL, edit you insights to include these parameters.
+If you have not yet incorporated query parameters in your SQL, edit your insights to include these parameters.
 See the documentation for instructions on how to [edit an insight](../overview.md#edit).

 >[!TIP]
 >